MartelleV/kaimandres.nvim/README.md

 ## Reporting Issues

-If you encounter any bugs, visual inconsistencies, or unexpected behavior while using this theme, please open an issue/PR, I will solve it ASAP.
+If you encounter any bugs, visual inconsistencies, or unexpected behavior while using Kaimandres, please open an issue/PR, I will solve it ASAP.

 When reporting an issue, please include:

-- A clear description of the problem
+- A clear description of the problem (e.g., with which language did you encounter this, steps to reproduce the problem)
 - Screenshots, if applicable
 - Your Neovim version and relevant configuration